Laparoscopic Appendectomy Post-Op Instructions

 Please use Question Form to the Right –>

 It’s very satisfying to provide answers to patients questions through this website.
 I’m more than happy to provide free advice for patients with medical questions.
 However, because of the large volume of questions I receive, I can no longer answer questions on this page.
-Please use my “Online Medical Advice” form in the pop-up or on the side of this page.
+Please use my “Ask Dr. Parker” form in the pop-up or on the side of this page.
 Thank you!